How to Set Command Output to Variable in Bash [2 Methods]

 bash set output of command to variableThe output image shows the current directory as expected.

-B. Command With Formatting
+B. Setting Command With Formatting

 A Bash Command might have different options and arguments.
-The output of the command significantly varies based while using those options.
-In this script, I am going to show how to format command output with options and store the output in a variable.
-For that, write the following script:
+The output of the command significantly varies based on the usage of those options.

 #!/bin/bash